deepin-community/python-trio/docs/source/reference-lowlevel.rst

            self._held = False

        async def acquire(self):
+           # We might have to try several times to acquire the lock.
            while self._held:
+               # Someone else has the lock, so we have to wait.
                task = trio.lowlevel.current_task()
                self._blocked_tasks.append(task)
                def abort_fn(_):
                    self._blocked_tasks.remove(task)
                    return trio.lowlevel.Abort.SUCCEEDED
                await trio.lowlevel.wait_task_rescheduled(abort_fn)
+               # At this point the lock was released -- but someone else
+               # might have swooped in and taken it again before we
+               # woke up.
+So we loop around to check the 'while' condition
+               # again.
+           # if we reach this point, it means that the 'while' condition
+           # has just failed, so we know no-one is holding the lock, and
+           # we can take it.
            self._held = True

        def release(self):